quicwg/base-drafts/draft-ietf-quic-transport.md

 period, but not receiving a PATH_RESPONSE may be indicative of a PMTU detection failure.

+#### Responding to Server Validation

-A client may receive a PATH challenge from a server that is validating the client's ownership of an address.
-A client responds to this frame by echoing the data from the PATH_CHALLENGE frame in a PATH_RESPONSE frame.
-This response MAY be bundled with other frames and does not require additional padding.
+A client may receive a PATH_CHALLENGE from a server that is validating the client's ownership of an address.
+A client responds to this frame by echoing the data from the server's PATH_CHALLENGE frame in a PATH_RESPONSE frame.

+A client's PATH_RESPONSE MAY be bundled with other frames and does not require additional padding.

+A client MAY send more than one PATH_RESPONSE in response to a PATH_CHALLENGE, as allowed by the congestion controller, to ensure that packet loss does not unduly delay or cause failure of the server's validation process.

 ### Server Behavior {{migration-server}}

+The server responds to any probes sent by the client from a new address, participates in the client's PMTU verification, and MUST validate that the client owns the new address.
+The server may choose to validate at any time, but it MUST limit the rate at which data is sent to an unvalidated address, and it MUST time bound the validation process.

+#### Responding to Client's Probe

-When a server receives a PATH_CHALLENGE frame from a client, it MUST respond by copying the included data in a PATH_RESPONSE frame, and send it in a packet padded to the size of the packet carrying the PATH_CHALLENGE.
-This PATH_RESPONSE MUST be sent to the address that the PATH_CHALLENGE was received from.
+When a server receives a PATH_CHALLENGE frame from a client, it MUST generate a PATH_RESPONSE frame that contains the same data as the challenge, and send it in a packet padded to the size of the client's packet that included the PATH_CHALLENGE.
+This PATH_RESPONSE MUST be sent to the address from which the PATH_CHALLENGE was received.

 The server need not retransmit its PATH_RESPONSE, since an interested client is expected to send more PATH_CHALLENGE frames when a response is not received for a prior one.

+#### Validating an Unvalidated Client Address

 Before sending any other packets to a client address that is not yet considered valid, the server MUST send a PATH_CHALLENGE frame with its own validation data